EncinasBartos/TBarrier/TBarrier/2D/demos/AdvectiveBarriers/EllipticLCS/readme.txt

 %%%%%%%%%%%%%%%%%%%%%  Date:       07/06/2022                             %%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Computation of eliptic LCS using the null-geodesics algorithm introduced by [1,2]
+Computation of elliptic LCS using the null-geodesics algorithm introduced by [1,2]

 The demo is inside the folder "Main":